 Please note: The light-bot is only working with Linux and Mac OS at the moment, porting to Windows is still working in progress.

-The following are the steps to get is set up.
+The following are the steps to get it set up.

 The following software packages need to be installed locally before moving to the next step.

-A github.com account is needed and public key needs to be uploaded to github based on this doc.
+A github.com account is needed, and public key needs to be uploaded to the GitHub based on this doc.

-First a workspace needs to be created under your home directory.
-Most of the time, networknt will
+First, a workspace needs to be created under your home directory.
+Most of the time, networknt will be used.

 Checkout Repos and Build light-bot

-Wait for several minutes, all the related light platform jar files should be built and installed.
+Wait for several minutes, all the related Light jar files should be built and installed.